tarantool/doc/doc/how-to/sql/sql_tutorial.rst

 The SEQSCAN keyword
 ~~~~~~~~~~~~~~~~~~~

-In Tarantool, SQL queries that perform sequential scans (that is, go through all
+In Tarantool, ``SELECT`` SQL queries that perform sequential scans (that is, go
-the table instead of using indexes) are prohibited by default.
-For example, this
+through all the table rows instead of using indexes) are prohibited by default.
-query leads to the error ``Scanning is not allowed for 'table2'``:
+For example, this query leads to the error ``Scanning is not allowed for 'table2'``:

 .. code-block:: sql

-    SELECT * FROM table2
+    SELECT * FROM table2;

 To execute a scan query, put the ``SEQSCAN`` keyword before the table name:

 .. code-block:: sql

-    SELECT * FROM SEQSCAN table2
+    SELECT * FROM SEQSCAN table2;

-If a query uses indexed fields in filters, it can still be a scan query.
-Try to execute these queries that seem to return the same result:
+Try to execute these queries that use indexed ``column1`` in filters:

 .. code-block:: sql